 In May 2020, the Commission adopted Air Regulation Number 22.
 Part A establishes an economywide GHG reporting rule for Colorado.
 Part B establishes phase-out dates for HFCs from aerosol propellants, chillers, foams and stationary refrigerants, and will include future mitigation requirements for other GHGs.
 The reporting rule fills gaps in the current federal GHG reporting rules and provides the state with better data for its GHG inventory.
-Colorado's adoption of the HFC phase-out rules in Regulation Number 22 made it the first member of the Climate Alliance states10 to adopt the model framework they developed for phasing out these potent greenhouse gases.
+Colorado's adoption of the HFC phase-out rules in Regulation Number 22 made it the first member of the Climate Alliance states to adopt the model framework they developed for phasing out these potent greenhouse gases.
 As part of the development of Regulation Number 22, the Climate Change Unit also began identifying and engaging Colorado communities that are disproportionately impacted by climate change and/or the regulatory actions of the Commission to reduce GHGs.
 The Climate Change Unit, with assistance from the Climate Equity Advisory Committee, developed a Climate Equity Framework for identifying and engaging these disproportionately impacted Colorado communities.
-The Climate Unit provided an update to the Commission on these efforts in September 2021.